mhmatthall/matttest4dte/README.md

  - use App Engine to manage the entire app
  - use Cloud Storage to view the app's files
  - use Logs Explorer to view the app's logs

+## What it's missing
+- Integration with Google Datastore (for actual backend data storage)
+- Integration with Github Actions (for CI/CD; [see addon](https://github.com/google-github-actions/deploy-appengine))
+- Final frontend content and structure.
+It has all the required libs, but doesn't yet follow any of our conventions.